xavibenjamin/theboldreport.net/_posts/2016-01-10-samantha-bee-prepares-to-break-up-late-night-tvs-boys-club.md

 >
 > Ms. Miller went a further step by creating an application packet for prospective writers to show them what their submissions should look like — what formatting, margins, abbreviations and lingo to use — so that no one would be penalized for inexperience.

-The work that the “Full Frontal” producers have put into hiring a diverse staff is worthy of praise.
+The work that the *Full Frontal* producers have put into hiring a diverse staff is worthy of praise.
 From what I gather, it seems this show is one-of-a-kind in that effort.

-When the "The Daily Show" didn't even consider Samantha, I was shocked.
+When the *The Daily Show* didn't even consider Samantha, I was shocked.
 Don't get me wrong, Trevor Noah has done a pretty great job, but with the tenure and track record Samantha had, the oversight is completely ridiculous.

 Fortunately, she's found a new home where she can do her thing.
 Come February 8th, I'll definitely be rooting for this show.